-- Healthcare professionals have expressed concerns that patients who use Probuphine will neglect the rest of their treatment.
-With a six-month “cure” in their arm, doctors fear patients will skip regular check-ups and counseling that are essential to their recovery.
+- Healthcare professionals have expressed concerns that patients who use Probuphine will neglect the rest of their addiction treatment.
+With a 6-month “cure” in their arm, doctors fear patients will skip regular check-ups and counseling that are essential to their recovery.

 Should You Take Probuphine?

-The implant is officially FDA approved and currently available on the market.
-But the $64K question is: Is it right for you?
-That’s an answer that must be determined by evaluating your own health and recovery needs, along with an in-depth conversation with your healthcare provider.
+The implant is officially FDA-approved and currently available on the market.
+But the $64K question is: is it right for you?
+This is an answer that must be determined by evaluating your own health and recovery needs, along with an in-depth conversation with your healthcare provider.

 How to Find Help for Drug or Alcohol Misuse